Lariam Side Effects Update

 Mefloquine, otherwise known as Lariam, is a malarial prophylactic, which has and is currently being issued by the Irish Defence Forces to troops deploying to high-risk malaria regions such as Liberia, Chad and Eritrea.

-Although used to prevent against the threat of malaria, there are many known side effects of the drug, including, inter alia, depression, anxiety, night terrors, hallucinations, insomnia, aggression, paranoia, short-term memory loss, long-term memory loss, vertigo, suicidal ideation, suicidal behaviour.
+Although used to prevent the threat of malaria, there are many known side effects of the drug, including, inter alia, depression, anxiety, night terrors, hallucinations, insomnia, aggression, paranoia, short-term memory loss, long-term memory loss, vertigo, suicidal ideation, suicidal behaviour.

 The first official Irish mission in which Mefloquine was issued was in Eritrea in 2001 (although the drug was used in a small number of earlier deployments to Somalia).
 In recent years, International militaries around the world have ceased or at least considerably reduced, the amount of its soldiers taking the drug on overseas missions.
 For example, in the United States, the United Kingdom, Austria, and Germany, among other countries, the drug has been discontinued from use or made the ‘drug of last resort’.